-The user interacts with the master that is responsible of creating and controlling worker threads.
-Before the simulation is started per-event seeds are generated by the mastaer.
+The user interacts with the master which is responsible for creating and controlling worker threads.
+Before the simulation is started per-event seeds are generated by the master.
 This operation guarantees reproducibility.
-Once thread are spawned and configured, each worker is responsible of creating a new G4Run and for simulating a subset of the events.
+Once threads are spawned and configured, each worker is responsible for creating a new G4Run and for simulating a subset of the events.
 At the end of the run the results from each run are merged into the global run.
-Details on how to interact with a multi-threaded simulation are discussed in the Guide for Application Developers".
+Details on how to interact with a multi-threaded simulation are discussed in the Guide for Application Developers.

-Geant4 parallelization makes use of POSIX standard.
-The use of thid standards in Geant4 guarantees maximum portability between system and integration with advanced parallelization frameworks (for example we have verified this model co-works with TBB and MPI).
+Geant4 parallelization makes use of the POSIX standard.
+The use of this standard in Geant4 guarantees maximum portability between systems and integration with advanced parallelization frameworks (for example we have verified that this model co-works with TBB and MPI).

-To effectively reduce the memory consumption in a multi-threaded application, workers share instances of objects that consume the majority of memory (geometry and physics tables); workers own thread-private instances of the other classes (e.g. SensiticeDetectors, hits, etc).
-This choice allowed the design of a lock-free code (i.e. no use of mutex during the event loop), this guarantees maximum scalability (cfr: Euro-Par2010, Part II LNCS6272, pp.287-303).
+To effectively reduce the memory consumption in a multi-threaded application, workers share instances of objects that consume the majority of memory (geometry and physics tables); workers own thread-private instances of the other classes (e.g. SensitiveDetectors, hits, etc).
+This choice allowed the design of a lock-free code (i.e. no use of mutex during the event loop), which guarantees maximum scalability (cfr: Euro-Par2010, Part II LNCS6272, pp.287-303).
 Thread safety is obtained via Thread Local Storage.

-In a similar way to the sequential version of Geant4, master and workers are represented by instances of classes inheriting from G4RunManager: the G4MTRunManager class represents the master model, while G4WorkerRunManager instances represent worker models.
-The user is responsible of instantiating a single G4MTRunManager (or derived user-class) instance.
+Similar to the sequential version of Geant4, master and workers are represented by instances of classes inheriting from G4RunManager: the G4MTRunManager class represents the master model, while G4WorkerRunManager instances represent worker models.
+The user is responsible for instantiating a single G4MTRunManager (or derived user-class) instance.
 This class will instantiatiate and control one or more G4WorkerRunManager instances.
-User should never instantiate directly an instance of G4WorkerRunManager class.
+Users should never instantiate directly an instance of the G4WorkerRunManager class.